 Wipe any excess fluid from your closed eyelids with a clean tissue.

-Recap your drop bottle if you have more than one drop to instill.
+Recap your drop bottle if you have more than one drop to instil.
 Wait at least 5 minutes before putting in another drop.

 Wash your hands with soap and water to remove any traces of medication.